 My new fancy camera would sit in the dresser and be pulled out only for family gatherings and such.

 Then I would use the “shotgun method” for the completely clueless photographer: I made a lot of pictures and hoped that in the end, one out of ten (or thirty) would be nice.
 That way I made two or three good pictures on one of these occasions.
 It was a nightmare to sift through my output to find these golden shots.

 Can you relate?
 Do you worry about investing a ton of your time and money to finally take better pictures?

-Want 10 Tips for Taking Better Pictures Instantly on one page?
-Subscribe and download the printable in the free resource library for suscribers!
+Want 10 Tips for Taking Better Pictures Instantly on one page and a handy photo editing cheat sheet?
+Subscribe to the newsletter and download the printable in the free resource library for suscribers!

 Work With What You Got – Photography Tips for Any Cam